Open-Ended Survey Questions Analysis: What's Happening With AI?

 With word2vec, doc2vec, and other machine learning/neural network technologies, automated text analysis is already light years ahead of the days when all open-ended question responses required manual interpretation—but in the near future, it will become even more powerful.

 Future advances will involve developing new algorithms to help determine the themes or topics leaders will want to concentrate on.
-These algorithms will be able to determine which are most important.
+These algorithms will be able to determine which are most important—to help leaders see what matters by literally pointing it out.
 Other algorithms will help uncover issues, themes, or topics that may not have been on the radar.

 Another development on the horizon is the use of NLP technology to break down the divide between quantitative and qualitative data, to bring them together and meld them into one data set.
 It will then be possible to do an apples-to-apples comparison between the qualitative analysis of open-ended survey questions and the quantitative analysis of Likert scale responses.